C-D-Lewis/rebble-docs/README.md

 - Remove other `{% %}` magic stuff.
 - Check links to other headings on the page work, and that code snippet languages are correct.
 - Convert HTML tables and images to Markdown ones (also removing any image label magic).
+- Image sizing use the `attr_list` syntax - see existing examples